 The way the brain responds to danger – or perceived danger – (usually called fight or flight) means you might not realise how anxious you were until after your symptoms have eased.

-It’s not that your brain wants to make life difficult; it’s trying to protect you based on past experiences.
 It’s not that it wants to stop you from going in to open spaces for example, by telling you “it’s better to stay indoors”.
 It’s simply referencing the past to determine what kept you ‘safe’ the last time you felt like this – even if it turned out there was no danger at all.

 The good news is, now that we know about neuroplasticity, your brain can develop new coping strategies to rely on.
 This means your brain can learn to distinguish more healthily between what is real and perceived danger, and consider alternative, more positive ways to cope.